grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 Not wanting to waste battery power driving up to the surface, they opened the high-pressure air system just a bit on the main ballast tanks to gain a little buoyancy and slowly floated upwards.
 The watch the depth gauge rotate back to the left making its way steadily towards zero.
 At periscope depth, Hemi flooded enough of the trim tanks to hold them there.
 Percy put the scope up.

 "Holy fuck, Hemi."
 She said quietly, with her eyes in the viewport of the periscope.
 She rotated around the periscope, swinging it around 360 degrees, as every submarine commander is trained to do their first day using a periscope.
 Every direction she was faced with a gray wall, that occasionally pushed back to reveal an underlayer of a slate-colored ocean, much calmer now, rising and falling with the long frequency of deep ocean swells.
 "Would you fucking believe our luck is still with us?
-We have a fucking damn-thick fog bank.
+We have a fucking thick fog bank.
 In every direction."

 Hemi smiled.
 "Makes sense --- it was probably a big warm wall of air pushing that storm, and now all that hot air is sitting on the surface of the cold ocean, turning into a cloud."